 Incline front raises smash the front of your shoulders.
 The motion range is dramatically increased, and your contractions should be a lot more intense.
 This is what’s going to give you the progress boost you need and help you develop your shoulders as a whole.

 Skull crushers are another awesome and often forgotten about exercise that can do awesome things for your arms.
-You need a barbell and probably a spotter to make sure that you’re keeping things safe and that you won’t hurt yourself if you fatigue.
+You need a barbell and probably a spotter to ensure that you’re keeping things safe and that you won’t hurt yourself if you fatigue.

 Incline Bicep Curl

 Bulgarian Split Squat

-One of the most effective and best weight bench exercises you can do - the Bulargian split squat.
+One of the most effective and best weight bench exercises you can do – the Bulgarian split squat.
 Having one leg suspended on the bench means that your stability and core strength will have to come into play to keep you balanced while you squat.
-The greater load on your quadriceps means more of a contraction there too due to the higher weight.
+The greater load on your quadriceps means more of a contraction there, too, due to the higher weight.

 Abs aren’t always the first choice when you’re thinking about weight bench exercises, but they’re more than doable and can really up your ab game.
 Reverse crunches are a little tricky to master at first, but they’re incredibly effective lower abdominal builders.
 Make sure you have enough space to do them safely.